SathyaBhat/spotify-dl/README.md

  - [shantanugoel](https://github.com/SathyaBhat/spotify-dl/issues?q=is%3Apr+is%3Aopen+author%3Ashantanugoel) for adding in [User playlist support](https://github.com/SathyaBhat/spotify-dl/pull/7)
  - [sildur](https://github.com/sildur) for adding any [user playlist support and other fixes](https://github.com/SathyaBhat/spotify-dl/pulls?q=is%3Apr+author%3Asildur+is%3Aclosed)
  - [avinassh](https://github.com/avinassh) for being a [Rockstar](https://github.com/avinassh/rockstar) and not teleporting over to my house to kill me when I innundated him with questions
+ - [doulwyi](https://github.com/doulwyi) for adding id3 tagging and ability to parse Spotify URI

 ##Issues, Feedback, Contact details
 Feel free to raise any bugs/issues under Github issues.
 Pull requests are also more than welcome.
 You can reach me on twitter at [@sathyabhat](https://twitter.com/sathyabhat) or drop a mail sathya at sathyasays dot com